robitalhazmi/recommendation_system/README.md

 ## Overview

 This web application uses predictive analytics to recommend products for a given customer based on historical data.
 It is designed for an e-commerce company to enhance its marketing strategy.
+The demo can be accessed in https://robit.pythonanywhere.com.

 ## Features